patell-net/adk-go-personal/README.md

     </h3>
 </html>

-Agent Development Kit (ADK) is a flexible and modular framework that applies software development principles to AI agent creation.
+Agent Development Kit (ADK) a sdw is a flexible and modular framework that applies software development principles to AI agent creation.
 It is designed to simplify building, deploying, and orchestrating agent workflows, from simple tasks to complex systems.
 While optimized for Gemini, ADK is model-agnostic, deployment-agnostic, and compatible with other frameworks.

 This Go version of ADK is ideal for developers building cloud-native agent applications, leveraging Go's strengths in concurrency and performance.